-In December 2022 as part of the next steps in the TCFD implementation Arcus made a corporate commitment to become net zero by 2050 in line with a 1.5-degree temperature increase limit scenario.
+In December 2022, as part of the next steps in the TCFD implementation, Arcus made a corporate commitment to become net zero by 2050 in line with a 1.5-degree temperature increase limit scenario.
 In support of this commitment, Arcus became a signatory of the iCl.
-Through 2023, Arcus explored several net zero frameworks to evaluate appropriate next steps for decarbonisation of the portfolio and achieving the net zero commitment.
-Throughout 2024, Arcus will work with adviser, Anthesis, to translate this commitment to its fund and investee companies and actively work with the management teams of the portfolio companies to map out the required next steps on each company's decarbonisation pathway.
+In 2024, Arcus, with the support of Anthesis, worked